asymworks/ansible-collections/core/roles/telegraf/README.md

 ## Role Variables

-Available variables are listed below, along with default values if applicable (see `defaults/main.yml`):
+Available variables are listed below, along with default values if applicable (see `defaults/main.yml`).
+For Alpine Diskless installations, `telegraf-slim` is installed by default, otherwise the mainline `telegraf` package is used.
+If the `telegraf_slim` variable is defined, it will override that default and either install the mainline version (`telegraf_slim: false`) or the slim version (`telegraf_slim: true`).

 ```yaml
 telegraf_enabled: true